bootcoder/dbc-infowall-api/README.md

 ![share-screen](app/assets/images/readme/share-screen.png)

 - Enter credentials to access the DBC-TV MacMini.
+(Recommend to save to your keychain)
   - Username: apprentice
   - Password: DBC Standard Image Password (ask Hunter / Patrick if you don't know)